 Dietrich Mateschitz…meeting this guy:

 Dietrich Mateschitz was the son of primary schoolteachers who separated when he was young.
 It took Dietrich ten years to graduate from college (Vienna University of Economics and Business Administration) with a degree in marketing.
 His first marketing job was selling detergents.
 His second job was selling Blendax toothpaste.
 While selling toothpaste Dietrich found himself traveling frequently, particularly to Thailand.
 While in Thailand Dietrich noticed the tuk-tuk drivers were drinking something called Krating Daeng, which translates into English as Red Gaur.
 This syrupy tonic was meant for blue collar workers: an energy boost to get them through their long, arduous days.
 Dietrich tried the drink himself and saw that it helped alleviate his jet lag.
-He called up my man Chaleo…
+He called up Chaleo…

 (Tangent: Chaleo’s son said he never heard the words difficult or impossible come out of this father’s mouth.)